 Support and Treatment

 NAMI suggestions on finding a culturally competent provider:

-Ask questions to get a sense of a provider’s level of cultural sensitivity.
-Providers expect and welcome questions from their patients since this helps them better understand you and what is important to you.
-Your questions give your doctor and health care team important information about you, such as your main health care concerns.
-Here are some questions you could ask:
+When meeting with a provider, it can be helpful to ask questions to get a sense of their level of cultural awareness.
+Providers expect and welcome questions from their patients or clients, since this helps them better understand what is important in their treatment.
+Here are some sample questions:

 - How do you see our cultural backgrounds influencing our communication and my treatment?

 - Do you use a different approach in your treatment when working with patients from different cultural backgrounds?